Fireworks and Family Fun Abound at Pottawatomie Park 4th of July Celebration

 But before the boom-and-sizzle of fireworks supply the soundtrack to the 4th of July celebration, the band, Soda, will take the stage in the historic pavilion at 6pm until the start of the fireworks extravaganza at dark.
 Get a taste of your favorite fizz from this professional band whose biz is to capture the heart and soul of the most diverse play list you’ll find anywhere.

 Though the pyrotechnics don’t start until dark, Pottawatomie Park opens at dawn for family and friends who want to make a day of it.
 Picnic tables are available on a first-come/first-served basis, so it is strongly suggested that patrons bring their own tables, blankets and lawn chairs.
 And while the 4th of July may be a perfect day for an old-fashioned, home-made picnic, you can also leave the cooking to someone else.
-Several food truck vendors will be onsite to purchase a variety of delicious items.
-Or there’s always snacks available for purchase at the River View Miniature Golf Course Refreshment Stand, which will remain open until 9:15pm that night.
+Food and snacks available for purchase at the River View Miniature Golf Course Refreshment Stand, which will remain open until 9:15pm that night and Kona Ice will be in Pottawtaomie Park with shaved ice for purchase.

 An elaborate, par-42, 18-hole course, River View Miniature Golf features an interactive babbling brook, waterfall, sand traps, windmill, lighthouse, and bridges to challenge golfers, and its picturesque setting amid natural landscape on the banks of the Fox River provides a serene and scenic backdrop.
 The last tee-off time is 7pm.
 Ages 16+ pay only $7 per 18 holes of golf.
 The cost for children is $6, and those 5 and younger pay only $3.
 Pedal boat and kayak rentals are not available on July 4.